grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 ### What file types are supported for faxes?

 RingCentral supports 29 file types including PDF, TIFF, DOCX, DOC, XLSX, XLS, RTF, HTML, XML and many more.
-These are listed in the [API Developer Guide](https://developers.ringcentral.com/api-docs/).
+These are listed in the [API Developer Guide](https://developers.ringcentral.com/api-docs/) along with the accepted MIME types.

 ### Is providing a filename in the Content-Disposition header necessary?